Skip to content

 4.3.2

-Indexed loans are indexed to consumer price index (CPI) for the insurance of value.
+Indexed loans are indexed to consumer price index (CPI).

 4.3.3